Saturday, December 21, 2024

 5. Follow the on-screen prompts to complete the uninstallation process.

-If you would like to test our ODBC connectors, visit the ODBC drivers page.
+If you want to test our ODBC connectors, visit the ODBC drivers page.

 RELATED ARTICLES